Good-Enough-Incorporated/TaskTok/README.md

 Install Python (3.11)

-Install VSCode and install any python dependencies (easiest is to just make a test.py > Print "test" > run.
-VSCode should do the rest for you

-cd to the directory you pulled the repo to (i.e. cd D:\CapStone\TaskTok)

-In the console of vs code, create a venv:  python -m venv jasontasktokvenv

-the venv is created in the directory you're in.

-once created, run jasontasktokvenv\scripts\activate.ps1

-(should see (jasontasktokvenv) before PS now
+Download Github desktop, VSCode

+add the TaskTok repository and make a local copy.
+From Github Desktop it should also ask to open project in VSCode

+Create the virtual environment with VSCode Control Shift P: Python: Create Environment

+It should ask if you want to install from requirements.txt

+(or manually)
 run pip install -r .\requirements.txt

-then you should be able to run python .\app.py
+then you should be able to run python .\run.py